typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 we will be releasing a series of blog posts that cover topics ranging from the typeclass hierarchy to concurrent data structures to tracing.
-If you would like to see a blog post about a particular subject, don't hesitate to reach out on Github or Gitter!
+If you would like to see a blog post about a particular subject, don't hesitate to reach out to us!

 ### Introduction

-Rewrite the following paragram

-Cats Effect presents a simple concurrency model that application and library developers can write programs against without having to deal with a wide range of problems.
-Crucially, many of these problems are eliminated because Cats Effect and the greater ecosystem adhere to functional programming principles.
-In fact, most application developers need not concern themselves with the details of concurrency because libraries or frameworks will often abstract them away!
-However, having insight into such details like fibers and scheduling can be crucial in understanding the runtime and scalability properties of an application.

-We are only covering the basics here

-In this post, we will focus on the concurrency model that serves as the foundation for Cats Effect and many of its abstractions.
-We will look at examples of concurrent programs that are written in terms of the `cats.effect.IO` effect type implementation, but many of the concepts we discuss are not exclusive to `IO` and are shared by other effect types.
+In this post, we will cover the basics of the concurrency model that serves as a foundation for Cats Effect and many of its abstractions.
+We will also discuss concurrent state machines and how they are built.
+Example programs are written in terms of `cats.effect.IO`.

-TODO: talk about how http4s abstracts concurrency from users

-Before going any further, let's briefly review what concurrency is, why it is useful, and why it is notoriously tedious to work with.
+Before going any further, let's briefly review what concurrency is, how it's useful, and why it's tedious to work with.

 ### Concurrency
 Concurrent programming is about designing programs in which multiple logical